SES (Senior Executive Service) Resumes

 A lack of key achievements often weakens Senior Executive Service resumes.
 Duties are your job functions, and they can probably apply to anyone holding the same job title.
 They only describe at a basic level what your role was, but not how you executed it, per se.
 While it is certainly appropriate to include your duties in the resume, you need to focus equally on your personal achievements for each position.

-Key achievements refer to what you accomplished while serving in each role, such as milestones you reached and specific role-related successes.
+Key achievements are the most impactful things you did in each role, such as milestones you reached and specific role-related successes.
 Maybe you surpassed the quarterly goals or brought in new ideas that transformed the organization.
-Often, people shy away from highlighting their achievements in job descriptions because they fear coming across as conceited or bold.
-For SES resumes, in particular, the Qualifications Review Board (QRB) is looking precisely for these achievements and how they relate to the position you’re applying for.
+Often, people shy away from highlighting their achievements because they fear coming across as conceited or too bold.
+For SES resumes, in particular, you must highlight these types of achievements, and connect them to the mission of the hiring agency as much as possible.

 Many people find targeting their achievements to the job posting one of the most challenging parts of compiling a Senior Executive Service resume.
 You need to describe your position and responsibilities while also showing why this experience makes you a good fit for the role.
 The CCAR model offers an excellent way to present this information.